 Common Software Programs in the Recording Studio

-To put it simply, the more you know about these software programs (and the more specific programs you are familiar with), the more versatile and useful you’re going to be in the studio, and the more studios you’ll be qualified to work in.
-Here is a quick overview of some of the more common software programs you’ll find in the typical recording studio.
+This is essential for any engineer or producer to know how to use, along with an array of plug-ins, according to the engineers’ preferences.
+The more you know about these software programs, the more versatile and useful you’re going to be in the studio.
+Here is a quick overview of some of the more common software programs you’ll find in the typical recording studio:

 If you’re going to learn any DAW, learn this one.
-Pro Tools is the current industry standard in modern recording studios, essentially packing all the functions of recording, editing, signal processing and mixing into one highly versatile computer program.
+Pro Tools is the current industry standard, in modern recording studios.
+It essentially packs all the functions of recording, editing, signal processing, and mixing into one highly versatile computer program.
 In the vast majority of recording studios, you won’t be able to find your way around the workflow without having a good understanding of this powerful tool.
-This is why the Recording Connection integrates Pro Tools training into the curriculum for every extern.
+This is why the Recording Connection integrates Pro Tools training into the curriculum.

-Designed exclusively for Mac users, this powerful DAW is rapidly becoming a competitor for the Pro Tools user, having not only the same basic capabilities as Pro Tools, but also integrating a huge (and expandable) library of virtual instruments and plug-ins for composing and producing music “in the box” via MIDI.
-Logic Pro is highly popular with electronic musicians, sound designers and self-producing composers and songwriters, so recording studios that lean toward these disciplines are more likely to have a version of Logic Pro in addition to Pro Tools—likewise, studios that use Mac computers.
+Designed exclusively for Mac users, this powerful DAW is rapidly becoming a competitor for the Pro Tools user.
+It not only has the same basic capabilities as Pro Tools but also integrates a huge library of virtual instruments and plug-ins, for composing and producing music “in the box” via MIDI.
+Logic Pro is highly popular with electronic musicians, sound designers, and self-producing composers and songwriters.
+Recording studios that lean toward these disciplines are more likely to have a version of Logic Pro, in addition to Pro Tools.

-Another popular DAW, Reason offers many of the same recording/mixing features of Pro Tools, but its specialty is the display of a “virtual rack” which simulates the components of the hardware rack mounts in the studio—complete with a “toggle rack” function that allows the engineer to configure the virtual connections between the components all via computer.
+Another popular DAW, Reason offers many of the same recording/mixing features of Pro Tools, but its specialty is the display of a “virtual rack” which simulates the components of the hardware rack mounts in the studio.
+It comes complete with a “toggle rack” function that allows the engineer to configure the virtual connections between the components all via computer.
 Engineers who are especially partial to rack-mounted gear particularly enjoy this software.

 FL STUDIO (formerly “FRUITY LOOPS”)